 Intervention is the action of someone other than oneself that intervenes.
-The word intervene means; to take a decisive or intrusive role (in); to modify or determine events or their outcome; to take charge; by-passing those normally asked to deal with the circumstance and doing it for them.
+The word intervene means to take a decisive or intrusive role (in); to modify or determine events or their outcome; to take charge, by-passing those normally asked to deal with the circumstance and doing it for them.
 Observation and experience demonstrate that most family members are not sufficiently trained to intervene when someone suffers from substance abuse.
-It can become necessary to call on an intervention service before life becomes overwhelming.
+Calling on an intervention service can become necessary before life becomes overwhelming.
 There are many different forms of intervention, as you will see below.

 The one thing with drug or alcohol addiction is deciding if or when a person needs an intervention service.
 In this field, there are various approaches.
 Some can be overly aggressive, and others more relaxed and inviting.
 There are also varying degrees one can intervene.
 For example, if you saw a friend who was too drunk and felt sick, you would most likely escort them to a bathroom.
 Let them purge the alcoholic toxins from their bodies, get a cold cloth, and help them sober up.
 Maybe you would drive them home.
 Of course, these are all forms of interventions.

 You would act if you saw a loved one lying on the floor with a syringe in their arm with the white of their eyes showing.
 There would be no hesitation in calling 911 to save them.
 You would absolutely not wait for them to return to consciousness and get their permission, right?

 In day-to-day living, when is the right time for a drug or alcohol intervention?
 The moment will vary with each circumstance.
 Okay so, what are some of the indicators that can guide us to act or not act?
 For people related to someone with a drug or alcohol problem out of control, you know how difficult it is.
 You are up until the early hours of the morning, hoping not to receive that phone call from the police or, worse, the morgue.